 - Aruba, Bonaire, and Curacao — Hurricane hits every 6.8 years.

 Wherever you’re traveling during hurricane season, make sure you’re taking every step to ensure that you and your family depart and arrive safely.
+Keep an eye on the weather, make sure you have travel insurance, and check to see that, if you’re driving, you have good all-terrain tires on your vehicle.
 Good luck and stay safe!